I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/ns-wiamindr_lh-_wias_down_sample_info.md

 ## Members

-`pDestBuffer`

-Points to the destination buffer.

-`pSrcBuffer`

-Points to the source buffer.

-`ulActualSize`
+`ulOriginalWidth`

+Specifies the width, in pixels, of the input data.

+`ulOriginalHeight`

-Specifies the number of bytes placed in the destination buffer.
+Specifies the height, in pixels, of the input data.

 `ulBitsPerPixel`

 Specifies the number of bits per pixel of the input data.

-`ulDestBufSize`

-Specifies the size, in bytes, of the destination buffer.

-`ulDownSampledHeight`

-Specifies the width, in pixels, of the output data.

-`ulDownSampledWidth`

-Specifies the width, in pixels, of the output data.

-`ulOriginalHeight`

-Specifies the height, in pixels, of the input data.

-`ulOriginalWidth`

-Specifies the width, in pixels, of the input data.

-`ulSrcBufSize`

-Specifies the size, in bytes, of the source buffer.

 `ulXRes`